Tara Lipinski: Personal life

-Lipinski expressed her Catholic faith with a devotion to St. Therese of Lisieux since 1994 and Lipinski credited St. Therese for her Olympic win in 1998 and the recovery from her hip surgery in 2000.
+Lipinski expressed her Catholic faith with a devotion to St. Therese of Lisieux since 1994, and credited St. Therese for her Olympic win in 1998 and the recovery from her hip surgery in 2000.
 During the Olympics, she wore a medal of St. Therese.
 She thanked St. Therese at the kiss and cry after her short program in Nagano, and her coach held a small statue of St. Therese during her free skate.
 She also wore a necklace with a good-luck charm, given to her by her uncle, with the words, "Short, but good".
 Lipinski would also place a statue of St. Therese on the boards before every competition.
-A few months after the Nagano Olympics, she donated her medal and costume to an exhibit.
 In 2001, Lipinski established a playroom in St. Therese's honor in the children's ward in a Detroit hospital.
 She said that roses, a symbol of St. Therese, had "always appeared at her best and worst moments".

 Lipinski married sports producer Todd Kapostasy in June 2017.
 They met at the 2015 Sports Emmys, where she presented his award, and dated the following two years.
 Johnny Weir was a bridesman and Scott Hamilton was among the invited guests.
-She has detailed her struggles with infertility in her podcast Tara Lipinski: Unexpecting.
+She has detailed her struggles with infertility, which she called "the fertility journey from hell", in her 2023 podcast, Tara Lipinski: Unexpecting.
+She told People magazine in August 2023 that during the previous five years, she had four miscarriages, four D&Cs, six failed IVF transfers, eight egg retrievals, was diagnosed with endometriosis, and had two major surgeries.
 In October 2023, the couple welcomed their first child, a daughter, via surrogacy.

 In September 2020, in order to help raise awareness of the condition, Lipinski made public her diagnosis of endometriosis after having laparoscopic surgery to treat it.
 Although her symptoms were not severe, the intermittent pain she experienced worsened over five years before it was diagnosed and treated.
 She reported that her surgery was successful, all of her adhesions were removed, and her recovery was "mainly pain free".
-She credited dancer and actress Julianne Hough with increasing awareness of endometriosis, which encouraged Lipinski to seek out her own treatment.
+She credited dancer and actress Julianne Hough and actress Gabrielle Union with increasing awareness of endometriosis, which encouraged Lipinski to seek out her own treatment.